joonasy/rebirth/docs/css/naming-conventions.md

 > Components are descendants of component collections.

 Some components need parent components to work properly.
-Component collections override Component specific settings.
+Component collections override component specific settings.
 Component collections also use chainable modifiers.

 ```css
 /**